mllken/doh5/README.md

 # doh5
-A DNS-over-HTTPS SOCKS5 proxy in Go
+A DNS-over-HTTPS enabled SOCKS5 proxy in Go

 ## Features